satyap54/M-and-M-API/README.md

 ## Contribution

 All contributions are welcome!
-I will figure out a way to enable that.
+I will figure out a way for others to add their favorite verses to the db.